asvarvara/MitSorter/README.md

 <br/>
 Please note that to be compliant with the workflow structure, it is mandatory to add your pod5 files in a specific folder at this path *"/data/[sample_name]/pod5/"*.
 <br/>
-Subsequently, edit *config.yaml* adding your sample name, which had to be the same one used in the previous path, and you are ready to go.
+Subsequently, edit *config.yaml* to add your sample name, which has to be the same as the one used in the previous path.
+Once updated, you are ready to start.
 <br/>
 <br/>